geoadmin/mf-chsdi3/chsdi/static/doc/source/api/quickstart.rst

 .. note::

   The GeoAdmin API and all GeoAdmin services can be used in both HTTP and HTTPS contexts.
-Though most layers are freely accessible, a `swisstopo web access <https://www.swisstopo.ch/webaccess>`_ is required for some of them.
-For a list of all available layers and their accessibility please refer to the `FAQ <faq/index.html#which-layers-are-available>`_.
+The access and use of the data or the services is free of charge, subject to the provisions on fair use, see `www.geo.admin.ch/terms-of-use <https://www.geo.admin.ch/terms-of-use>`_ is required for some of them.

+  **Note on web scraping**: Automatic parsing of the geoservices via bots with  `high query intensities <https://www.geo.admin.ch/terms-of-use>`_ is to be refrained from.
+For obtaining the datasets outside the context of the web services (use in offline systems, databases, etc.), the  `download service  <https://data.geo.admin.ch/api/stac/v0.9/static/api.html>`_ or  `file based download <https://data.geo.admin.ch>`_  has to be used.

 .. raw:: html